-And working from home is also booming across the UK – of those registered companies, almost half (40%) are believed to be run from home.
+Working from home was booming across the UK even before lockdown – around 40% of new companies registered are believed to be run from home.

-So, if you’re a home worker suffering from a severe lack of self-discipline, here are some top tips to keep motivated…
+If you’re a home worker suffering from a severe lack of self-discipline, here are some top tips to keep motivated.

 Get dressed for work